de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 **Important Notes**

-Without any additional configuration the xaip validator is using the default module implementations.
+Without any additional configuration the aip validator is using the default module implementations.
 For more informations take a look into the module section where the module funktionality is being further explained.

 Any known issues about the validator are being explained at the bottom of this page.